Find your wild side in Albania

 There’s something refreshing about a holiday in Albania.
 The sheer variety and volume of natural spaces is something you just don’t find in over-developed Western Europe anymore.
 The Accursed mountains are peppered with time-warp shepherd villages like Theth and UNESCO protected Ottoman towns such as Berat.
 And the capital of Tirana is a real melting pot of Ottoman, Soviet and Western European styles.

 Shkoder Lake should definitely be on your Albanian holiday to-do list.
 This glorious body of water straddles the border between Albania and Montenegro and is home to several endangered wildlife species such as the Dalmatian Pelican.
-On one of our Albanian activity holidays, you’ll get up close and personal with this lake as you kayak, canoe and wild swim in it.
+On one of our Albania activity holidays, you’ll get up close and personal with this lake as you SUP or kayak and wild swim in it.

-Our founders have personally worked on the ground with local tour operators, accommodation providers and restaurants to bring you an authentic taste of Albanian culture.
+Our founders have lived at Albania’s border for 16 years, personally working on the ground with local tour operators, activity providers, accommodation owners and restaurants to bring you an authentic taste of Albanian culture.
 So whether it’s the food, the landscapes, the architecture or all of the above you’re coming for, we have the perfect handcrafted adventure waiting for you.

 Activity Holidays